AdmirPapic/bank_customers/README.md

 # Bank Customer Segregation: Project Overview
-* Created a tool that segregates customers of one of India's banks in order to help organizations identify and understand each segment of their customers
+* Segregated customers of one of India's banks in order to help similar organizations identify and understand each segment of their customers
 * Cleaned the dataset and selected only relevant customer features
 * Optimized, compared and utilized KMeans Clustering, Hierarchical Clustering, and DBSCAN models using model performance metrics and numerous visualizations in order to obtain the best model
 * Conducted detailed data analysis for each segment of customers